It's Daryl Musashi

 Miyamoto Musashi

 The literary irony so expertly displayed in The X-Files, is that Daryl violates nearly all the precepts; taking himself far too seriously, underestimating the world around him, being misguided by lust, and straying from his Way.
-While he does indeed wield a sword in his final scene, unlike Miyamoto, Daryl is most certainly defeated.
+And while someone does indeed wield a sword in his final scene, unlike Miyamoto, Daryl is most certainly defeated in this story.